 Want a closer look?
 Read our in-depth review of Invisalign.

 Finally, unlike ClearCorrect, Byte treatment comes with a lifetime guarantee, called Byte for Life.
-If your teeth ever shift out of place, Byte will send you new aligners for free to realign them, as long as you’ve been replacing your retainers every six months as advised.
+If your teeth ever shift out of place, Byte will send you new aligners for free to realign them, as long as you’ve been replacing your retainers once per year and wearing them as directed.

 Want a closer look?
 Read our in-depth review of Byte.